 Follow these steps to thaw your pipes:

-Step 2) Find the frozen pipes.
-They are usually in an outside wall, under a sink or in an unheated crawl space.
+- Find the frozen pipes.
+They are usually on an outside wall, under a sink or in an unheated crawl space.

 - Electric heat pads